-The Reflective Practice Portfolio exists outside of any specific course; effort needs to be made independently and throughout a student's CCT career to select the exhibits from one's coursework and write the narrative pieces.
-It is strongly recommended that students work on the portfolio at the end of each term to more easily recall the context in which each selecting assignment was completed.
+The Reflective Practice Portfolio requirement extends outside of the individual courses; effort needs to be made independently and throughout a student's CCT career to select the exhibits from one's coursework and write the narrative pieces.
+It is strongly recommended that students work on the portfolio at the end of each term to more easily recall the context in which each selected assignment was completed.